One of the jobs of a team leader is to make sure the team doesn’t make mistakes.

 The stakes are high, so it’s understandable that many leaders want to prevent mistakes.
 But new research from UNC Kenan-Flagler Business School scholars suggests that too much of a prevention focus can worsen team performance.

-To examine the downsides of prevention-focused leadership, Professors Matt Pearsall and Jessica Siegel Christian collaborated with Richard Burgess of the University of Pittsburgh and Angelica Leigh (PhD ’20) of Duke University conducted an experiment and published their findings in “Preventing Success: How a Prevention Focus Causes Leaders to Overrule Good Ideas and Reduce Team Performance Gains” in the Journal of Applied Psychology.
+To examine the downsides of prevention-focused leadership, Professors Matt Pearsall and Jessica Siegel Christian collaborated with Richard Burgess (PhD ’23) of the University of Pittsburgh and Angelica Leigh (PhD ’20) of Duke University to conduct an experiment.
+They published their findings in “Preventing Success: How a Prevention Focus Causes Leaders to Overrule Good Ideas and Reduce Team Performance Gains” in the Journal of Applied Psychology.

 Their research also suggests ways that organizations and leaders can overcome the dangers of prevention focus without losing its positive effects.